FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

-## Rain announcement
+## Rain announcement⚠️⚠️⚠️

-Due to incoming rain and the cold temperatures, we might be forced to cancel Basketball and Volleyball on Monday - check your emails for further updates!
+Due to incoming rain and the cold temperatures, we were forced to cancel Basketball and Volleyball on Monday - check your emails for further updates!

 Running and sprints will take place even in face of light rain.

-For the coming days we advise you to bring long-sleeved clothing as the temperatures are expected to be around 10°C. We are hoping for less rain there.
+For the coming days we advise you to bring long-sleeved clothing as the temperatures are expected to be around 10°C.

 ## Spirit of the Sports Week